 In table 2, we can see the energy levels computed in BPRM and RDW agree quite well.
-For Fe XVII, levels 13 and 14, and levels 15 and 16 lie very close to each other, and in figure 3, levels 13 and 16 achieve good agreement, while levels 14 and 15 don't.
-So we switch the order of levels 14 and 15 in RDW calculation and recompare with good agreement.
-Thus levels 13 - 16 in BPRM calculation are matched with those in RDW calculation.
-The same procedure is applied to levels 65 and 66 of Fe XVIII in table 2, and the result is show in figure 3.
+For Fe xvII, levels 13 and 14, and levels 15 and 16 lie very close to each other, and in figure 3, levels 13 and 16 achieve good agreement, while levels 14 and 15 do not.
+We switch the order of levels 14 and 15 in the RDW calculation and recompare them with good agreement.
+Thus, levels 13-16 in BPRM calculation are matched with those in the RDW calculation.
+The same procedure is applied to levels 65 and 66 of Fe xvIII in table 2, and the results are shown in figure 3.